christianalfoni/reactx/README.md

 ## Why Mobx Reactive?

 Mobx at its core is a performant and flexible reactive system.
 It was originaly introduced for classes, but as React has evolved it is time to rethink how **simple** Mobx can be.
-With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to wield complex and performant state management in React applications.
+With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to handle complex and performant state management in React applications.

 ```tsx
 import { reactive } from "mobx-reactive";